Frank Phelps Jr. -- Orangeburg

 Family and friends may call at Simmons Funeral Home and Crematory, Orangeburg.
-The family request that you DO NOT visit the residence.
-Please adhere to all COVID-19 precautions.
+Please adhere to all COVID-19 precautions and do not visit the residence.

 Online condolences may be sent to www.simmonsfuneralhome.com.